anuk1998/Tiriande-1/refactoring.md

 anything that comes to mind.
 Tip: translate this list into Github Issues.

-* Clean up code/filter through unnecessary methods in `Level` class
-* Move things from `Level` class into `GameManager`
-* Look into different ASCII symbols for players/users -- they currently are all represented as 'P's
+* Clean up code/filter through unnecessary methods in `Level` class DONE * Move things from `Level` class into `GameManager` DONE * Look into different ASCII symbols for players/users -- they currently are all represented as 'P's
       * @, smiley face icon, $, etc.
       * Alternatively, look at 1, 2, 3, 4
 DONE * Look into different ASCII symbols for adversaries on the level board (they're all represented by 'A's)
       * Z for Zombie
       * G for Ghost
-* Include a list of waypoints field in the constructor of a `Hallway` object
+DONE * Include a list of waypoints field in the constructor of a `Hallway` object DONE * Change traversable room tile representation (possible a '.') in level board
-* Look into randomly generating hallways
-* Change traversable room tile representation (possible a '.') in level board
+* Add wall tile representation
+DONE * Fix MovePlayer bug when player moves forward in hallway DONE * Get rid of movePlayer & moveAdversary and keep MoveCharacter DONE * Missing the key and exit bug

 ## Changes